-Benjamin Dannan has a multi-faceted background that includes a wide range of professional engineering and military experiences.
-His professional engineering experience includes over 11 years of designing, developing, and launching production products, ranging from fully autonomous robotic platforms, to pan-tilt-zoom (PTZ) camera video systems, to ground combat vehicles.
+Benjamin Dannan is a Staff Digital Engineer at Northrop Grumman, with a multi-faceted background that includes a wide range of professional engineering and military experiences.
+He is a senior member of IEEE, with professional engineering experience that includes over 12 years of designing, developing, and launching production products, ranging from fully autonomous robotic platforms, to pan-tilt-zoom (PTZ) camera video systems, to ground combat vehicles.
 His design experience includes developing solutions for high-volume, high-reliability, harsh environments, which also entails high-speed PCBA design, mechatronics design, sensor design, as well as designs for solutions that meet EMC susceptibility or radiated EMI requirements.
 He is a specialist in signal and power integrity concepts, high-speed circuit and multi-layered PCB design, vision systems, robotics, as well as has multiple years of experience with EMC product development and certifications to support global product launches.
-Benjamin also holds a certification in cybersecurity.
-He graduated from Purdue University with a BSEE in May 2009, and from USAF Undergraduate Combat Systems Officer training with an Aeronautical rating, in September 2012.
-Benjamin is also a trained Electronic Warfare Officer in the USAF with deployments on the EC-130J Commando Solo in Afghanistan and Iraq totaling 47 combat missions.
-In addition, Benjamin holds three patents in his name.
-He recently completed his Masters of Engineering in Electrical Engineering from The Pennsylvania State University.
-In addition, Benjamin is a senior member of IEEE.
+Benjamin holds a certification in cybersecurity, has a BSEE from Purdue University, a Masters of Engineering in Electrical Engineering from The Pennsylvania State University, and graduated from the USAF Undergraduate Combat Systems Officer training school with an aeronautical rating.
+Benjamin is a trained Electronic Warfare Officer in the USAF with deployments on the EC-130J Commando Solo in Afghanistan and Iraq totaling 47 combat missions, as well as a trained USAF Cyber Operations Officer.
+He has co-authored multiple peer-reviewed journal publications.
+He received the prestigious DesignCon 2020 best paper award, given to authors leading as practitioners in semiconductor and electronic design.
+In addition, Benjamin has been awarded three U.S. patents and one international patent in his name.
+In 2020, Benjamin was elected to board on Army RDT&E, Systems Acquisition, and Logistics BARSL serving ASAALT.